-Pomor Barents Sea fisheries were seasonal inshore fisheries, dependent on unpredictable patterns of fish migration (most valuable fish species in the Barents Sea, like cod and herring, spawned in the West near Norwegian shores and migrated to the Barents for feeding only).
+Pomor Barents Sea fisheries were seasonal inshore fisheries, dependent on unpredictable patterns of fish migration.
+The most valuable fish species in the Barents Sea, like cod and herring, spawned in the west near Norwegian shores and migrated to the Barents Sea for feeding only.
 Too often fisheries were interrupted not only by bad weather but by inexplicable absences of fish near the shore.
-Sometimes fish appeared at Western Murman but did not go further along the coast to Eastern Murman where most of the seasonal fishing stations were located sometimes the pattern was the opposite—fish that rapidly dropped through the waters near Western Murman appeared for a longer time and in larger quantities near Eastern Murman.
-The obvious idea was that when, due to some unknown reasons, fish were not coming close enough to the shore to be caught from small artisanal boats they nevertheless occurred in large quantities offshore.
-Some cases such as these were reported, among them the successful attempts made by Postnikov, articulated at the meeting of the society by Mets.
-The same evidence, with reference to Postnikov, was provided by Knipovich.
+Sometimes fish appeared around western Murman but did not go further along the coast to eastern Murman, where most of the seasonal fishing stations were located.
+Sometimes the pattern was the opposite—the number of fish seemed to drop rapidly in the waters near western Murman, but appeared for a longer time and in larger quantities near eastern Murman.
+Scientists believed that, due to unknown reasons, even when fish were not coming close enough to the shore to be caught from small artisanal boats they nevertheless occurred in large quantities offshore.
+At the meeting of the society, Mets reported some cases such as these, among them the successful attempts made by Postnikov.
+The same evidence, also with reference to Postnikov, was provided by Knipovich.
 At a meeting in February 1897, he introduced into the record an 1895 letter from Postnikov he had found in his papers.
 It described successful offshore fishing in early spring when fish did not yet come close to the shore.
 Postnikov wrote that some Pomor followed him and also got good catches.
 Thereafter, one of the main tasks of the scientific expedition was “to point out to fishermen where they could find fish.”
 Almost everyone agreed the information would be useful to the Pomor.
 The head of the committee even alleged that local fishermen were so “at one” with the sea that there was no reason to doubt their ability to use the new knowledge that they would be given.
-But several members of the committee more familiar with local conditions, for instance the Russian Consul in Finnmark, Bereznikov, doubted the ability of fishermen in an economically underdeveloped area to reap immediate benefits from the scientific knowledge.
+But several members of the committee more familiar with local conditions, for instance the Russian Consul in Finnmark, V. A. Bereznikov, doubted the ability of fishermen in an economically underdeveloped area to reap immediate benefits from the scientific knowledge.
 Bereznikov asked how the Pomor would find these places in the absence of good charts of the offshore areas and navigation instruments.